apache/turbine-core/README.txt

 In order to get started with Turbine, you must build it first.
 Turbine uses Maven for its build environment.
 You can find installation information about Maven online at http://maven.apache.org/ .
-Once Maven has been installed, just type 'maven'.
+Once Maven has been installed, just type 'mvn package'.
 The default behavior is to compile, run the unit tests, and build the jar.
 Some other useful goals:

-maven site:generate   - generate the site documention
+mvn site   - generate the site documention

 As of Turbine 2.3, you must also have the Torque plugin for Maven installed to build Turbine.
 Information on how to install the plugin is available